Table of Contents

 Miscellaneous checking

-Following are few more bad examples.
+Following are few more bad examples:

 echo 'Don't do it' # Three apostrophes.
 Unclosed single quote.